Eastern Pende Bush Pig Crest Mask (DR Congo)

 - Color Palette: The use of red camwood pigment (tukula) on the face, contrasted with the dark blackened wood of the rim and top, creates a striking visual balance.
 The three small white lines under each eye are traditional scarification marks.

-3. Function: The Crest Mask
+3. Function: The crest mask

 Unlike many of the masks you have shared previously, this is a crest mask (or kapu):